pnp/List-Formatting/view-samples/board-tags/README.md

 Expand | True/False - Minimize or expand Card (Default value **False**).
 Image | Image/Thumbnail - Image of Signature
 ReportUrl | Single line of text - Url to Report
+Color | Single line of text - Hex Color  used to pass to PowerApps and change color Attachments | Include default field **"Attachments"** in View to display content Editor | Include field **"Modified By"** in View to display content Modified | Include field  **"Modified"** in View to display content

 ## Create Board View for board-tags.json